virdiggg/header-ci3/README.md

 $this->headers = new Headers();
 $this->headers->setHeaders();
 ```
 - This will modify `Content-Security-Policy` header, a powerful allow-list of what can happen on your page which mitigates many attacks.
+Be careful when using this as this can break your page if you're using 3rd party library such as FontAwesome.
 Parameter is an array.
 ```
 $this->headers = new Headers();
 $this->headers->setContentSecurityPolicy([array]);